oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

     Job status:  ACCEPTED
     Job status:  IN_PROGRESS
     Job status:  SUCCEEDED
-    Number of persons found in images: 14
+    Number of persons found in images: 11

     Number of helmets found in images: 6

-    Number of images processed: 7
+    Number of images processed: 6

-    Names of images where helmet count is not equal to total number of persons:
+    Names of images where at least one person is not wearing their helmet:

     constructionsite5.jpg
     constructionsite6.jpg
-    constructionsite7.jpg
     ```

     Confirm the results by looking at each image.